hyp3rd/telegram-discord-bridge/README.md

 discord_channel: <your discord channel id>

 # The channels that you'd like to forward messages from.
 Input telegram channel names here.
-# The user running the client must have these channels on its dialogs.
+# The user running the client must have these channels present on it's dialogs.
-input_channels:
+telegram_input_channels:
-  - 'your channel name'
+  - '<your telegram channel name>'
-  - 123321123
+  - <your telegram channel id>
 ```

 Finally, run the script and watch the magic happen, almost, read the **caveats** section: